-Ahh, the wonderful world of John Boorman, that perennial cinematic oscillator between the worlds of exhausted greatness (Point Break, Deliverance) and spirited atrocity (Zardoz and Exorcist II).
-The man just eludes categorization, except that all of his films seem to share a pure and unabashed egotism.
+Ahh, the wonderful world of John Boorman, that perennial cinematic oscillator between the realm of exhausted greatness (Point Break, Deliverance) and spirited atrocity (Zardoz and Exorcist II).
+The man just eludes categorization, except that all of his films seem to share a pure and unabashed self-centeredness.
 Yet many of his best films paradoxically stamp themselves in the director’s personality not through baroque visual extravaganzas but through thriller minimalism.
-His greatest achievements are not white-hot screeds effusing shards of discontent or phantasmagorical whirlygusts of excitement.
+His greatest achievements are not screeds radiating shards of discontent or phantasmagorical whirlygusts of excitement.
 Deliverance and Point Break are white-knuckle, certainly, but they are also thoroughly dog-tired, whipped features, spent forces rather than self-propagating fires of combustion.

 The near-silent introduction of his unjustly forgotten near-masterpiece Hell in the Pacific, the story of two elderly soldiers stranded on an island, joins them.
 It’s a marvel of thriller composure, yet the catharsis of the two men, one American (played by Lee Marvin, returning from Boorman’s previous masterpiece Point Blank) and one Japanese (played by Toshiro Mifune), chasing one another toward eventual resolution is not violent thrust of assault but a tacit acceptance retreat.
 Without a single word, Hell in the Pacific pushes the two men toward one another only to – without visual alteration – give us each man’s mental fiction of swift justice and murder.
 Neither is dramatic or even forceful; the murders are matter-of-fact and devoid of catharsis, the pathetic final stand-off of not-young men waging a war that no longer truly means anything to them, as though fighting out of force of habit rather than any reasoned introspection.